Jas0n0ss/Jas0n0ss.github.io/source/_posts/how-to-restore-files-with-git.md

 categories: devops
 ---

-> sometimes we may git delete some files by mistake, well.
-Don't panic, there is way to restore deleted files:
+> sometimes we may delete some files by mistake, well.
+Don't panic, there is a way to restore deleted files:

 Here's example of simulating remove file: